vikramdayal/RaspberryMotors/README.md

 1. Make your working directory and change directory (cd) to it
 2. Issue the following command:
 **git clone https://github.com/vikramdayal/RaspberryMotors**
-3. cd RaspberryMotors
-4. You are done!
+3. You are done!
 Explore and test

 If you want to figure out how to use the library, you might start by using the examples in the order provided below: